nios-students/docs/wiki/FAQ'S.md

 > [!NOTE]
 > I (Author) used the 1st method.
 Regardless of what you do it won't effect on your marks.

-The following info should be written Your name, Enrollment number, Subject name & sebject code, Medium of study (not required for language subjects), AI name and AI code
+The following info should be written Your name, Enrollment number, Subject name & sebject code, Medium of study (not required for language subjects), AI name and AI code.

+## What grades does NIOS have ia it different from CBSE or other boards

+There's no 11th in NIOS, but the syllabus of 11th & 12th are mixed for one grade and one textbook called Sr.Secondary (treated as 12th standard), similarly 9th and 10th are integrated. *Written by u/Sure-Woodpecker-3952*

 **PCP and study centre related FAQs**